Legrandin/pycryptodome/Doc/src/introduction.rst

 * Authenticated encryption modes (GCM, CCM, EAX, SIV, OCB)
 * Accelerated AES on Intel platforms via AES-NI
 * First class support for PyPy
+* Better and more compact API (`nonce` and `iv` attributes for ciphers, automatic generation of random nonces and IVs, simplified CTR cipher mode, and more)
 * SHA-3 (including SHAKE XOFs) and BLAKE2 hash algorithms
 * Salsa20 stream cipher
 * scrypt and HKDF